shansolox/QD-OLED-APL-FIXER/README.md

-This is a modified fork of **mspeedo** shader for G8 G85SB (should work for other 3rd gen QDs in P1000) to include color preserving boost slider.
+This is a modified fork of **mspeedo** shader for G8 G85SB (should work for other 3rd gen QDs in Peak1000) to include color preserving boost slider.

 Soft knee compression slider added.

+Second modification made for Aorus FO32U/2/2P QD-OLED based on approximated and aggregated values from TFT review.
+Ramped down from high values.
+Based on F03/4 firmware, newer firmware may not behave identically.
+This should be somewhat accurate if your Windows Calibration Tool clips at 1080 nits.

 # EOTF Boost for QD-OLED